rhurkes/nws-api-producer-golang/README.md

 # TODO
+- Assess all property names, so they make sense, and have correct values
+- Assess which properties are missing from products
+- Remove logger from tests, should just use println
 - Uncomment integration tests
 - Add remaining products
+- "Until" times for warnings/watches/etc.
-- Add string enums
+- Add string enums - worth it?
-- Show debug logs
+- Show debug logs, Disable logger output during tests
 - Feature vs product vs ???
 - Fix error handling of parsers
 - Are api/topic dao named correctly?
 - Error handling for kafka producing
-- Disable logger output during tests
 - Functional and integration tests
 - Tests only run with Kafka running/mock Kafka
 - Package clean up